If you’re looking for a way to make your posts or pages in WordPress not all look the same then WordPress custom sidebars are the way to do it. 👍

 There are two ways you can go about this:

-Still, if you’re interested how to do this manually, look up the Widgetizing Themes section of the WordPress Codex.
+Still, if you’re interested how to create sidebar in WordPress without plugin, look up the Widgetizing Themes section of the WordPress Codex.

 For the purpose of this tutorial, we’re going to use Blocksy – our flagship theme.